When the Shadow Meets Its Measure: Assessing the Feasibility of Submillimeter Black Hole Shadow Imaging in Megamaser

 \section{Data Collection}

 This section outlines the data used in the analysis.
-Section~\ref{subsec:md} compiles SMBH masses and distances that are used to compute the BHS sizes; Section~\ref{subsec:smaobs} presents the new SMA observations; Section~\ref{subsec:archcoll} describes the archival ALMA and VLA compilation and how we select, for each source, the reference frequency $\nu_0$ in the submm-mm regime; and Section~\ref{subsec:casa} describes the gaussian fitting procedure used to ensure uniform continuum extraction.
+Section~\ref{subsec:md} compiles SMBH masses and distances that are used to compute the BHS sizes; Section~\ref{subsec:smaobs} presents the new SMA observations; Section~\ref{subsec:archcoll} describes the archival ALMA and VLA compilation and how we select, for each source, the submm-mm anchor observation used to estimate the 230~GHz continuum flux density; and Section~\ref{subsec:casa} describes the Gaussian fitting procedure used to ensure uniform continuum extraction.